Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 PowerGrid is now on version 4.x.

-This page will give you important information to upgrade from v3.x.
+This page will provide you with important information to upgrade from v3.x.

 ### Dependency Upgrades